joes0451/ADev/ReadMe.txt

 		Make sure that you have 'android_sdk_path', 'gradle_path' and 'java_path' paths defined	in 'config.properties'.
 		Be sure that the 'gradle_path' points to the 'bin' Gradle install directory.

+        Normally it will try to modify the app/build.gradle to allow for signing but you can use the 'dont_modify_build_gradle' switch in config.properties to not modify your project.

 		Option in config.properties to use 'gradle' or 'gradlew'.
 		It also modifies the default Gradle version to use, in gradle/wrapper/gradle-wrapper.properties,